penborter/penborter.github.io/_reviews/Elephant-In-The-Brain.md

 ---
 layout: book
 book: The Elephant in the Brain
-summary: The Elephant in the Brain is the selfish agenda every one of us clearly has, but refuses to acknowledge.
-Simler and Hanson aim to explain the relationship between our motives, justification, and actions, and why we don't want to talk about it.
 published: 1 March 2021
+contents: True
 ---

+The Elephant in the Brain is the selfish agenda every one of us clearly has, but refuses to acknowledge.
+Simler and Hanson aim to explain the relationship between our motives, justification, and actions, and why we don't want to talk about it.

 > As better minds than ours have long advanced similar ideas, but to little apparent effect, we suspect that **human minds and cultures must contain sufficient antibodies to keep such concepts at bay**.